MaximeCarriere/Coronavirus/README.md

 This model is an adapation of the SIR model [1].
 This epidemiologic model is well used for the spread of virus such as influenza, Ebola and now Covid-19.

+The model predict over time:

+- Number of infected cases
+- Number of recovered cases
+- Number of susceptibile cases
+- Number of deaths (in our adaptation)